CXX-Qt - Safe interop between Rust and Qt

 Methods

 Any signature with a self parameter is interpreted as a Rust method and exposed to C++ method for the given type.
-The type much be either a shared reference self: &T or a pinned mutable reference self: Pin<&mut T>, where T is the QObject type.
+The type must be either a shared reference self: &T or a pinned mutable reference self: Pin<&mut T>, where T is the QObject type.

 unsafe extern "RustQt" {